jser/realtime.jser.info/_posts/2013-06-30-microsoft-news-webgl-spdy-3-new-dev-tools-more-confirmed-for-ie11-in-win-8-1.md

 ---
 title: >-
-  Microsoft News | WebGL, SPDY/3, New Dev Tools, & More Confirmed For IE11 In Win 8.1
+  Microsoft News | WebGL, SPDY/3, New Dev Tools, &amp; More Confirmed For IE11 In Win 8.1
 author: azu
 layout: post
 itemUrl: >-